 A new one-day conference exploring the dynamic role of landscape in the design, planning and management of gardens, cities and regions will be held in Sydney in May 2017.

-Organized by Architecture Media, the 2017 Landscape Australia Conference will invite local and international speakers to explore these topics through keynote presentations and panel discussions at the Museum of Sydney on Saturday 6 May.
+Organized by Architecture Media, the 2017 Landscape Australia Conference will invite local and international speakers to explore these topics through keynote presentations and panel discussions at the University of Technology Sydney on Saturday 6 May.

 The first session of the day will examine the role of aesthetics – in the original Greek sense of “sensuous perception” – in contemporary garden and planting design.
 The session will include discussion on how plants are used to create or disrupt cultural narratives, trigger empathy toward environmental issues and nourish our desire for beauty.